What is a life insurance medical exam and how do I prepare for it?

-Preparation Tips for Your Life Insurance Medical Exam
+12 Tips to Help You Prepare for Your Life Insurance Medical Exam

 1. Schedule your life insurance medical exam to take place early in the morning

 Even a piece of fruit can affect your blood pressure reading, so you should fast six to eight hours before an exam.
-Scheduling your exam early in the morning makes this task much easier so you’re not starving all day.
+Scheduling your life insurance medical exam early in the morning makes this task much easier so you’re not starving all day.

 2. Don’t drink coffee or smoke beforehand

-Skip your morning cup of coffee and cigarette because the caffeine and nicotine may elevate your blood pressure readings which could put you in a higher price group.
+Skip your morning cup of coffee and cigarette because the caffeine and nicotine may elevate your blood pressure readings that could put you in a higher price (rate class) group.

-Salty and fatty foods can also affect your cholesterol and blood pressure so avoid these a week before your exam if possible.
-If a week is too much to ask, at least shoot for eliminating fatty and salty foods 24 hours prior to your exam.
+Fasting will help you obtain the best lab results.
+In addition, salty and fatty foods affect your cholesterol and blood pressure so avoid these a week before your exam, if possible.
+If a week is too much to ask, at least shoot for eliminating fatty and salty foods 24 hours prior to your medical exam.
 Every little bit helps!

 4. Drink lots of water